fabian-hk/dnssec_scanner/README.md

 # Description

-This DNSSEC scanner aims to provide a detailed description of the DNSSEC domain validation.
+This DNSSEC scanner aims to provide a detailed description of the DNSSEC domain validation process.
 It returns error messages that can help to debug DNSSEC configuration.

 ## Features